Bell Shrine of Conall Cael

 The Bell Shrine of Conall Cael (or Bell Shrine of Bernán Chonaill) is an early 12th century bell shrine found on Inishkeel island in County Donegal, Ireland.
 It was built to contain a 6th century bell associated with Conall Cael, a relatively obscure early Irish saint associated with Coolaun church, near Cashel in County Tipperary, and was probably created by a secular commissioner to give prestige to the locality.

 The shrine was refurbished and added to in the 15th century.
-It entered the collection of the British Museum in 1889.
+It has formed part of British Museum collection since 1889.

 Provenance

-The shrine was in the possession of its hereditary keepers, the O'Breslin family in Glengesh, County Donegal, who are mentioned in records dated c.
+For many centuries, the shrine was in the possession of its hereditary keepers, the O'Breslin family in Glengesh, County Donegal, who are mentioned in records dating from c.
 1609 until c.
 1833.
 A 1835 ordnance survey records that an O'Breslin threw the chain "around his neck, and from it the bell hung down his breast, exhibiting to the enthusiastic pilgrims the glittering gems and the symbol of [a] bloody sacrifice."

 It was still in local use by the early 19th century on St. Conall's feast day, when "pilgrims gathered at his well on the island".
 Both the bell and shrine have been in the collection of the British Museum since 1889.